oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

     ![draw final connection](./images/no-feedback.png " ")

-*Tech Tip: Connections of type Timeout can only be added to an activity if the activity has Due On Type and value populated in the Deadline section of the Property Editor*
+> **Tech Tip:** _Connections of type Timeout can only be added to an activity if the activity has Due On Type and value populated in the Deadline section of the Property Editor._

 11. Finally, Drag a **Send E-Mail** Activity from the Activities Palette and drop it on the connection between **Request for Feedback** and **Complete Appointment** End Activity.